xetle/Blazor/README.md

 Both can be accessed at www.xetle.com

-The website is a Blazor webite
+The website is a Blazor website.
 Blazor is a Microsoft technology.
 The advantage of using Blazor (for me) is that I can use C# to code client side functionality - rather than javascript which I am less familiar with.
 The Blazor site is a solely client side application (or WebAssembly) i.e. there is no web server - the files are stored in Github Pages.